Vehicle: Energy source

 Electrified rails and overhead cables are a common source of electrical energy on subways, railways, trams, and trolleybuses.

 Solar energy is a more modern development, and several solar vehicles have been successfully built and tested, including Helios, a solar-powered aircraft.

 Nuclear power is a more exclusive form of energy storage, currently limited to large ships and submarines, mostly military.
 Nuclear energy can be released by a nuclear reactor, nuclear battery, or repeatedly detonating nuclear bombs.
 There have been two experiments with nuclear-powered aircraft, the Tupolev Tu-119 and the Convair X-6.

 Mechanical strain is another method of storing energy, whereby an elastic band or metal spring is deformed and releases energy as it is allowed to return to its ground state.
 Systems employing elastic materials suffer from hysteresis, and metal springs are too dense to be useful in many cases.

 Flywheels store energy in a spinning mass.
 Because a light and fast rotor is energetically favorable, flywheels can pose a significant safety hazard.
 Moreover, flywheels leak energy fairly quickly and affect a vehicle's steering through the gyroscopic effect.
 They have been used experimentally in gyrobuses.

 Wind energy is used by sailboats and land yachts as the primary source of energy.
 It is very cheap and fairly easy to use, the main issues being dependence on weather and upwind performance.
 Balloons also rely on the wind to move horizontally.
 Aircraft flying in the jet stream may get a boost from high altitude winds.

 Compressed gas is currently an experimental method of storing energy.
 In this case, compressed gas is simply stored in a tank and released when necessary.
 Like elastics, they have hysteresis losses when gas heats up during compression.

-Gravitational potential energy is a form of energy used in gliders, skis, bobsleds and numerous other vehicles that go down hill.
+Gravitational potential energy is a form of energy used in gliders, skis, bobsleds and numerous other vehicles that go downhill.
 Regenerative braking is an example of capturing kinetic energy where the brakes of a vehicle are augmented with a generator or other means of extracting energy.